lwig-wg/protocol-comparison/draft-ietf-iotops-security-protocol-comparison.md

 {: #fig-overhead3 title="Overhead (excluding ICV) in bytes (Connection/Sender ID = '', Sequence Number = '05')"}
 {: artwork-align="center"}

 The numbers in {{fig-overhead}}, {{fig-overhead2}}, and {{{{fig-overhead3}}}} do not consider the different Token processing requirements for clients {{RFC9175}} required for secure operation as motivated by {{I-D.ietf-core-attacks-on-coap}}.
 As reuse of Tokens is easier in OSCORE than DTLS, OSCORE might have slightly lower overhead than DTLS 1.3 for long connection even if DTLS 1.3 has slightly lower overhead than OSCORE for short connections.
-The mechanism in {{I-D.mattsson-tls-super-jumbo-record-limit}} reduces the overhead of uncompressed TLS 1.3 records with 3 bytes.
+The mechanism in {{I-D.ietf-tls-super-jumbo-record-limit}} reduces the overhead of uncompressed TLS 1.3 records with 3 bytes.

-The numbers in {{fig-overhead}} and {{fig-overhead2}} were calculated with 8 bytes ICV which is the mandatory to implement in {{I-D.ietf-uta-tls13-iot-profile}}, and {{I-D.ietf-core-oscore-edhoc}}.
+The numbers in {{fig-overhead}} and {{fig-overhead2}} were calculated with 8 bytes ICV which is the mandatory to implement in {{I-D.ietf-uta-tls13-iot-profile}}, and {{RFC9668}}.
 If 16 bytes tag are used, all numbers increases with 8.

 The numbers in {{fig-overhead}}, {{fig-overhead2}}, and {{fig-overhead3}} do not consider underlying layers, see {{layers}}.